 - appropriate training as required by the job role i.e. manual handling

-The Careers and Employability Centre at the University of Sussex asks all advertisers to adhere to our Terms and Conditions and that all advertisements are fully compliant with UK employment legislation, including the National Minimum Wage Act (1998).
+Careers and Entrepreneurship at the University of Sussex asks all advertisers to adhere to our Terms and Conditions and that all advertisements are fully compliant with UK employment legislation, including the National Minimum Wage Act (1998).

-This law requires employers to pay the National Minimum Wage for any kind of work, including work experience, internships or placement schemes.
+This law requires employers to pay the National Minimum Wage for any kind of work, including work experience.
 Further information is available from GOV.UK -

 Volunteers - There are two types of volunteer; voluntary workers and volunteers.